AGiantSquid/monas-namespace-package-example/README.md

 They can be installed together, or separately.

 Some of these packages depend on each other.
 `acme-lib-a` depends on `acme-lib-b`, and `acme-lib-b` in turn depends on `acme-lib-c`. monas can handle transitive dependencies, so installing `acme-lib-a` will also install `acme-lib-b` and `acme-lib-c`.

+monas installs all local dependencies in "editable" mode, so any changes made on disk will be reflected immediately when running the code locally.

 ## Namespace packages